nhc12/Nicolas-Hernandez/README.md

 * Why do you think that offering this product or service would benefit the company?

-  The company will benefit of a bigger market (insurance market: CAD 69.8 billion source: ibisworld and mortgages: CAD 1.4 trillion - Ontario alone source: Financial Services C   Comission of Ontario).
+  The company will benefit of a bigger market (insurance market: CAD 69.8 billion - source: ibisworld and mortgages: CAD 1.4 trillion in Ontario alone - source: Financial         Services Comission of Ontario).

   This will also mean that Lending Loop will have to increase its source of funding beyond individual lenders (e.g. venture capital) to be able to expand into these markets and   most importantly maintain competitive and attracctive to investors.

 * What technologies would this additional product or service utilize?

   AI technologies (e.g. AWS data analytics) that can consider more data points beyond credit history and current industry standards.
-For example, this solution can consider       purchasing habits, personality test, investor profile and macrofactors in addition to the well stablished mechanisms of assestment (e.g. cash flow) to be able to predict the potential to earn   and therefore suggest what type of approach the home owner should do: home to live or invest.
+For example, this solution can consider       purchasing habits, personality test, investor profile and macrofactors in addition to the well established mechanisms of assestment (e.g. cash flow).
+The objective will be to   better predict the potential to earn and therefore suggest what type of approach the home owner should do: invest in a home to live or just investment.

   The same principle will apply for insurance.
 For example, today car insurance leverages on data analytics to provide discounts to clients based on their driving habits.
-The     objective will be to provide a tailored suggestion so potential customers take the exact insurance they need based on predictions that AI technology can do.
+The     objective will be to provide a tailored suggestion so potential customers take the exact insurance they need based on predictions that AI technology can do, rather than taking   additional protections that are not required.

 * Why are these technologies appropriate for your solution?

-  These technologies are the most appropiate as by having a significant larger number of data points that today is not considered in home loans or insurance, potential customers   can have tailored solutions that meet more their present and predict their behaviour in the future.
-This also benefits businesses as these efficiencies will not require         additional headcounts and follow the same online journey for customers minimizing the human factor.
+  These technologies are the most appropiate as having a significant larger number of data points that today are not considered in home loans or insurance, con benefit potential   customers to receive tailored solutions that meet more their present and predict their behaviour in the future.
+This also benefits businesses as these efficiencies will not     require additional headcounts and can be leveraged with the existing online journey for customers minimizing the human factor.

 ## Sources